⚠️ Use credit cards responsibly!

 A hard inquiry will usually be done when you request a loan from a lender.
 That can happen when you apply for a loan, credit card, mortgage, or car loan.

 The lender wants to protect themself from a negligent borrower.
-By looking at your credit report, they see if you’re on top of paying your credit card bills, auto loan, and the like.
+By looking at your credit report, they see if you’re on top of paying your credit card bills, auto loans, and the like.

 Hard inquiry effect on score